Lesbians, and Dragons, and Warriors! Oh My!

 Do you know of any lesbian books with dragons that I’ve missed?
 I would LOVE to hear your suggestions, please add them in the comments!

-If you loved this list of fabulous dragon books, then you’ll adore these other posts:
+If you loved this list of fabulous dragon books, then you’ll adore this next post: